peterkaminski/ai101-peterkaminski-wiki/Jankifiers.md

 The first versions look janky but do the job.
 Play with these!
 Write your own!
 Send comments or new jankifiers to [Pete](mailto:kaminski@istori.com)!

-Jankifiers were introduced on the [[Learn and Do with Peter, 2024-03-24]] call.
+Jankifiers were introduced on the [[Learn and Do with Peter, 2024-03-24]] call and we did a detailed walkthrough on [[Learn and Do with Peter, 2024-03-29]].

 ## Usable Jankifiers